AnishAgg12/BDM-Site/README.md

 # BDM-Site
-This will be my first website
+This will be Dynamic website